Jackpot (character): In other media

-Sony announced that a Jackpot film is in development for Sony's Spider-Man Universe.
-By May 2020 Marc Guggenheim, who had previously written the character's comics, was hired as screenwriter for the project and may possibly also direct as well.
+In 2018, Sony announced that a Jackpot film was in development as part of Sony's Spider-Man Universe.
+In 2020, Marc Guggenheim, who had previously written the character's comics, was hired as screenwriter for the project and may direct as well.
+Following the financial failures of Madame Web and Kraven the Hunter, and the underperformance of Venom: The Last Dance, it was announced that Sony would cease making spin-off films that did not feature Spider-Man, most likely including this film.